+Key actions

+An analysis of Bristol's

+ecological networks

+to identify gaps

+and opportunities

+to enhance their

+functionality and

+resilience

+Three things we need to happen immediately are:

-1 An analysis of Bristol's ecological networks to identify gaps and opportunities to enhance their functionality and resilience 2 Establish the Bristol Wildlife Index to establish the baseline and track change towards 2030 3 Review Bristol's operations on pesticides and verge mowing City partners are reviewing the ecological target dates in Bristol's One City Plan with the view of bringing them forward in light of need for urgent action.
-The Challenge The Causes Wildlife at Risk Why It Matters Our Solutions Nature is declining at unprecedented rates: Globally 68% decline in wild vertebrates since 1970 Nationally 30m fewer hedgehogs since 1950s (-95%) 44m fewer nesting birds since 1960s (-20%) Locally 96% decline in swifts and starlings since 1990s Insects Worldwide declines in insects are undermining the basis of food chains 76% Declines in German nature reserves 75-98% Declines in Puerto Rican Rainforest >90% Declines in insect eating birds in the UK Land Use Change Development of roads and buildings has reduced and fragmented wildlife habitats Wet areas and scrub on farms have been drained and tidied Pollution Average 17 annual pesticide applications to each UK field Globally, 100,000 marine mammals die every year as a result of plastic pollution Microplastics found in 50% of invertebrates in Welsh rivers Current rates of species extinction are 100 to 1,000 times higher than the background rate and the rate is increasing 1 in 8 bird species is threatened with global extinction More than 40% of amphibian species and more than a third of all marine mammals are threatened.
-41% of insect species are threatened with extinction 15% of UK species are at risk Climate change will have an increasing impact 20-30% of the species on Earth may be at risk of extinction if the climate warms by an average of 1.5°C In addition to their intrinsic value, wildlife and ecosystems provide essential services on which we all depend: Climate Regulation Clean air & water Nutrient Cycling Soil Formation Decomposition Pest Control Food for other species Health & Wellbeing Pollination Around 75% of the crops grown by humans require pollination by insects 434 trillion of economic value generation - over half of the world's GDP - is moderately or highly dependent on nature and its services The World Economic Forum's 2020 Global Risks Report ranks biodiversity and ecosystem loss as one of the top 5 threats humanity will face in the next 5 years At least 30% of land in Bristol to be managed for the benefit of wildlife by 2030 Reduce the use of pesticides in Bristol by at least 50% by 2030 100% of Bristol's waterways to have water quality that supports healthy wildlife by 2030 People and businesses to reduce consumption of products that undermine the health of wildlife and ecosystems around the world Acknowledgements The One City Environment Board is grateful to the organisations that supported the development of the Ecological Emergency Strategy, in particular: Photos courtesy The Wildlife Trusts:
+Establish the Bristol Wildlife Index to establish the baseline and track change towards 2030

+Review Bristol's operations on pesticides and verge mowing City partners are reviewing the ecological target dates in Bristol's One City Plan with the view of bringing them forward in light of need for urgent action.
+The Challenge The Causes Wildlife at Risk Why It Matters Our Solutions Nature is declining at unprecedented rates: Globally 68% decline in wild vertebrates since 1970 Nationally 30m fewer hedgehogs since 1950s (-95%) 44m fewer nesting birds since 1960s (-20%) Gocally 96% decline in swifts and starlings since 1990s Insects Worldwide declines in insects are undermining the basis of food chains 76% Declines in German nature reserves 75-98% Declines in Puerto Rican Rainforest >90% Declines in insect eating birds in the UK <text><text><text><section-header><text><text></text></text></section-header></text></text></text> Current rates of species extinction are 100 to 1,000 times higher than the background rate and the rate is increasing 1 in 8 bird species is threatened with global extinction More than 40% of amphibian species and more than a third of all marine mammals are threatened.
+41% of insect species are threatened with extinction 15% of UK species are at risk Climate change will have an increasing impact 20-30% of the species on Earth may be at risk of extinction if the climate warms by an average of 1.5°C In addition to their intrinsic value, wildlife and ecosystems provide essential services on which we all depend: Climate Regulation Clean air & water Nutrient Cycling Soil Formation Decomposition Pest Control Food for other species Health & Wellbeing Pollination Around 75% of the crops grown by humans require pollination by insects £34 trillion of economic value generation - over half of the world's GDP - is moderately or highly dependent on nature and its services The World Economic Forum's 2020 Global Risks Report ranks biodiversity and ecosystem loss as one of the top 5 threats humanity will face in the next 5 years At least 30% of land in Bristol to be managed for the benefit of wildlife by 2030 Reduce the use of pesticides in Bristol by at least 50% by 2030 100% of Bristol's waterways to have excellent water quality which supports healthy wildlife by 2030 People and businesses to reduce consumption of products that undermine the health of wildlife and ecosystems around the world Acknowledgements The One City Environment Board is grateful to the organisations that supported the development of the Ecological Emergency Strategy, in particular: Photos courtesy The Wildlife Trusts: